 The Committee is established at School of Medicine level; we therefore suggest consulting:

-Students participate in the life and governance of the University, and in particular of their own teaching structure, through their representatives on the Degree Programme Council, the Department Council and the Department’s QA Committees.
+Students participate in the life and governance of the University and, in particular, of their own teaching structure through their representatives on the Degree Programme Council, the Department Council, and the Department’s QA Committees.

-- maintain contact with representatives both within the Department’s bodies and committees and within the University’s governing bodies
+- to maintain contact with representatives both within the Department’s bodies and committees and within the University’s governing bodies

-propose improvement actions to the competent bodies.
+- to propose improvement actions to the competent bodies

 The Student Representatives on the Council of the Department of Medicine and Surgery (DMC) are: